 Three Demo Discs

 Of all the great albums Steely Dan made, and that means their seven original albums and nothing that came after, there are only three in our opinion that actually support their reputation as studio wizards and recording geniuses.
 Chronologically they are Pretzel Logic, Aja, and Gaucho.
 Every sound captured on these albums is so carefully crafted and considered that it practically brings one to tears to contemplate what the defective DBX noise reduction system did to the work of genius that is Katy Lied, their best album and the worst sounding.

 The first two albums can sound very good, but none of those can compete with The Big Three mentioned above for sonics.
 A Hot Stamper copy of any of them would be a serious DEMO DISC on anyone’s system.

-The Track Listing tab above will take you to a select song breakdown for each side, with plenty of What to Listen For advice.
+The Tracklist below will take you to a select song breakdown for each side, with plenty of What to Listen For advice.
 Other records with track breakdowns can be found here.

 The tom intro is a great test for transparency.
 On most copies those opening drums are flat and lackluster.
 When it’s done right, you can hear the room around the drums, and that’s a mighty fine sounding room!

 Also, pay attention to the bell in the left channel at the beginning of the song – if it’s sharp and doesn’t really sustain, you’re probably dealing with the typical extension-challenged copy.
 If it’s shimmery with a natural sounding decay you may very well be in store for some great sound.

 On most copies the saxophone that intermittently pokes its head out will get smoothed over, losing its bite and getting lost in the mix.
 Much the same can be said for the background singers — they can easily sound veiled and get lost in the mix.

 From the time they start singing “Babylon sisters” until they reach the final “shake it!”, there should be a growing crescendo of volume and intensity.